Pseudo-spontaneous $U(1)$ Symmetry Breaking in Hydrodynamics and Holography: Introduction

-Our findings concerning the pseudo-spontaneous breaking of a global internal symmetry may be of general relevance for chiral symmetry breaking in QCD and its incarnation at small but finite quark masses \cite{Son:2002ci,Grossi:2021gqi,Grossi:2020ezz,Florio:2021jlx}, as well as galaxy formation and cosmic strings \cite{PhysRevLett.48.1867}.
-Other possible applications are the phenomenology of vortices in superfluids \cite{PhysRevB.94.054502} and ordered phases, such as charge-density waves \cite{RevModPhys.60.1129} in the context of translational symmetry breaking.
-Further promising applications are light dilatons arising from the pseudo-spontaneous breaking of scale invariance \cite{Megias:2014iwa,Elander:2020csd,Elander:2012fk} -- with potential implications for cosmology and beyond standard model physics \cite{Campbell:2011iw,CONTINO2003148} -- and pseudo-magnons or gapped spin waves in magnetic systems \cite{PhysRevLett.121.237201}.
+Our findings may be of general relevance for chiral symmetry breaking in QCD and its incarnation at small but finite quark masses \cite{Son:2002ci,Grossi:2021gqi,Grossi:2020ezz,Florio:2021jlx}.
+Other possible extensions of our results regard the phenomenology of vortices in superfluids \cite{PhysRevB.94.054502} and ordered phases, such as charge-density waves \cite{RevModPhys.60.1129} in the context of translational symmetry breaking. \\ \\ \textbf{Note added:} During the completion of this manuscript we became aware of the forthcoming work of \cite{Delacretaz:2021qqu}, which discusses the universal nature of the effective phase relaxation.
+Our results and those of \cite{Delacretaz:2021qqu} are in agreement, where applicable.